-Short answer: Do not paint your Ohio exterior outside the product TDS window.
-That means 35-50F minimum surface temperature depending on the product, a 5F spread above the dew point holding through the cure, and 36 hours of dry weather after the last coat.
-In Central Ohio, the safe paint window is roughly late April through early October, with May, June, August, and September as the prime months.
+Quick answer: Do not paint your Ohio exterior outside the product TDS window.
+That means 35 to 50F minimum surface temperature depending on the product, a 5F spread above the dew point holding through cure, and 36 hours of dry weather after the last coat.
+In Central Ohio the safe paint window is roughly late April through early October.
+May, June, August, September are prime.
 Everything else is a gamble on adhesion.

 Rule 1: 35–50F Minimum, Per the Product TDS